 The Dutch Reformed Church in town today was designed by architect Carl Otto Hager.
 It has sharp, white spires towering into the sky – a trademark of Hager’s neo-Gothic style.

-On a clear day, Table Mountain is visible from the top of Piketberg you can reach via the Versfeld pass.
+On a clear day, Table Mountain is visible from the top of Piketberg, which you can reach via the Versfeld pass.
 Not many people know about the steep pass, but it’s a must-do if you have a car.

 Go paragliding from Piketberg Mountain, hiking or simply take in the magnificent views.

-Accommodation is available a number of quality B&Bs in the town.
+Accommodation is available at a number of quality B&Bs in the town.

 Find Piketberg on the West Coast Way Berg Route